nicolechung/redconservatory-blog/src/index.md

 ---
-title: 'redconservatory'
-description: a blog of nicole chung
+home: true
+heroText: Hello, I'm Nicole
+tagline: I am a frontend dev in Toronto, Ontario.
-footer: Made by nicole chung with ❤️
+footer: Made by nicole with ❤️
 ---

-Hello! again
+Some text